vippsas/vipps-partner/README.md

 :bomb: **Potential pitfalls:**
 If you answer _YES_ to any of the following questions, partner keys is **_not_** for your solution.
-- [ ] Your merchants can see the partner keys (`client_id`, `client_secret`, `Ocp-Apim-Subscription-Key`)
+- [ ] Your merchants can see the partner keys (`client_id`, `client_secret`, `Ocp-Apim-Subscription-Key`) in your solution.
-- [ ] Your merchant has the ability to _change_ their MSN (Merchant Serial Number)
+- [ ] Your merchants have the ability to _change_ their MSN (Merchant Serial Number) in your solution.
-- [ ] The keys and secrets are stored on the merchant system's (so they can access it)
+- [ ] The keys and secrets are stored on the merchant system's (in a way that allows them to access and see it).

 **Please note:**
 * If you are already using the same, identical API keys for multiple merchants, you are _already_ using partner keys.
 * You _must not_
   use partner keys if the merchants can, in any way, see or access the API keys.
   That would be security problem that would make it possible for someone to act on behalf of all your merchants.
 * Partner keys only work in the production environment.
 In the [test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md), you must merchant API keys.
 If you are not a Vipps merchant and do not have these keys, you will need to use the merchant keys belonging to one of your merchants.